 - Set aside a morning or afternoon and make a big batch of something that takes some time.
 Make a big batch of grilled chicken, individual meat loaves, grilled hamburgers, lasagna.
 After they are cool, cut them if necessary, flash freeze them and then seal in individual portions.

 - Freeze everything in portions.
 Nothing goes to waste, people can eat what they want.
 Portions make great lunches too!
 When you make soup, portion the leftovers into 1 cup portions.
-I like to use the Souper Cubes to do this, then transfer to vacuum sealed bags when totally frozen.
+I like to use the Souper Cubes (paid link) to do this, then transfer to vacuum sealed bags when totally frozen.
 If you freeze in large batches, it takes a long time to thaw out and chances are you won’t eat all of it anyway so do smaller portions.

 - Invest in a big freezer and keep it organized.